MohAmin22/Dots_and_Boxes/README.md

 # Dots_and_Boxes
+This is final project for the first semester in faculty of engineering Alexandria university, Programming 1 using C language, developed by Mohamed Elsayed Amin and abdelrahman abdelmotlb.

+User manual :

 when you start a game, choose game 2x2 or 5x5 then choosing vs computer or 2 players After selecting required choices, for starting game and time enter your names and enter 1 and then enter row1 ,row2,col1,col2 of desired line.
 After entering the inputs, the line